 Farangs don’t learn the Thai Language

 I asked foreigners several times if they can speak Thai and usually when their answer is no they justify it with being too old to start learning or no matter how old they are it would just be too difficult.
-And then I’m just thinking if they spend half as much time in the bars and instead sitting on some awesome beach with their book and studying Thai for just half an hour a day they would be surprised how much Thai they are able to speak within just a few weeks.
+And then I’m just thinking if they spent half as much time in the bars and instead sitting on some awesome beach with their book and studying Thai for just half an hour a day they would be surprised how much Thai they are able to speak within just a few weeks.

-Sure the five tones are a bit hard at the beginning but that’s just a matter of time till you got it down (6 months in my case) and there isn’t much about the grammar at all.
+Sure the five tones are a bit hard at the beginning, but that’s just a matter of time till you got it down (6 months in my case) and there isn’t much about the grammar at all.
 But with this attitude of not taking any effort it is no surprise that Thai people think Farangs are weird if they live in their country for months and years without taking any effort to learn their language.

 I don’t know how many guys come to Thailand every year just for picking up some cheap hookers but we all know it’s a lot.
 While there’s nothing wrong about being attracted and hanging out with as many hot Thai chicks possible (it’s not different with me) there is certainly a problem if Thai people see most male foreigners just landing at Suvarnabhumi airport and heading straight to the red light districts of hubs like Bangkok, Pattaya and Phuket.